manicprone/joint-kit/README.md

 ## Joint in Practice

-The idea is, you can rapidly hand-roll a custom method library by wrapping custom functions around the provided Joint Actions, with a defined `spec`:
+The idea is, you can rapidly hand-roll a custom method library by wrapping custom functions around the provided Joint Actions, with your defined `spec`:

 <br />

 **For Example:**

+A typical CRUD set of methods for a "BlogProfile" resource:

 /methods/blog-profile.js
 ```javascript